Pravin-Parkhi/expense-manager/README.md

 ## Expense Manager

-This app is simple expense management web application, which is build using react and redux library.
+This app is simple expense management web application, which is built using react and redux library.

 ## Steps To Run The Project (Execute the steps in terminal in given sequence)